 Phil Ford, PhD, LAT, ATC, PES, CES

 Phil Ford joined the faculty of the Department of Kinesiology at Boise State University in 2014.
-Currently he serves as a Clinical Professor in the Master’s of Athletic Training program.
+Currently he serves as a Clinical Professor in the Graduate Athletic Training and Undergraduate Kinesiology programs.
+In addition, he currently serves as the Associate Chair for the Department of Kinesiology.
 His primary teaching interest areas include lower extremity diagnosis, orthopedic rehabilitation, and corrective exercise for injury prevention.
 Finally, Dr. Ford has a strong background in clinical education and has published in area of effective clinical teaching behaviors.

 Ford previously served as a faculty member at Charleston Southern University and at Azusa Pacific University serving in various leadership roles, both in athletic training and exercise science.
 Dr. Ford comes to Boise State with an extensive clinical and teaching background spanning more than 20 years.
 In addition, he has provided athletic training health care services in a variety of setting including sports medicine clinics, interscholastic, collegiate, and professional sports.